+- Understanding God and His will for us through His Word

 - Developing critical thinking skills

 - Appreciating and caring for God's creation

 - Developing God-given creativity

 - Understanding God's story

 - Recognising and understanding divinely created order

-In Texts and Traditions Unit 1, students learn about the history of the formation, and the development and the acceptance of Scripture.
-They learn to apply basic exegetical methods to explore the texts within their sociocultural and historical contexts.
-Students analyse a range of understandings and interpretations of sacred texts as understood or expressed by the later religious tradition
+In Texts and Traditions Unit 1, students learn about the history of the formation, development and acceptance of Scripture in the Christian tradition.
+They also learn to apply basic exegetical methods to explore the texts within their original sociocultural and historical contexts.
+Students analyse a range of understandings and interpretations of sacred texts as understood or expressed by both a text's original audience, as well as the later religious tradition.

-In Unit 2, students learn about the socio-cultural historical background to selected texts of Scripture.
-They explore the teaching of the Bible in relation to a number of themes such as justice, the environment and ethnicity.
-A comparison between the teaching of the Bible and other sacred texts on justice is also made.
+In Unit 2, students learn about the socio-cultural and historical background to selected texts of Scripture.
+They also explore the teaching of the Bible in relation to a number of themes such as justice, the environment and ethnicity.
+A comparison between the teaching of the Bible and other sacred texts on themes such as justice is also made.